New research probes key component of the immune system

 Blattman and his colleagues are working on a new project to better understand the subtle biological dance that determines if CD8 T cells will be ineffective, protective or pathologic in response to viral infection.
 The research may yield vital clues for the design of better vaccines and new treatments for persistent infections, during which CD8 T cells often shut down their activity in a process known as T-cell exhaustion.
 (Joseph Blattman is also assistant professor with the School of Life Sciences at ASU's College of Liberal Arts and Science.)

-Under a five-year, $1.9 million grant from the National Institute of Allergy and Infectious Diseases (NIAID), Blattman along with principle investigator Rustom Antia, and Ira Longini will use mathematical modeling verified by experiment to explore the interplay between infectious pathogens and CD8 T cell response.
+Under a five-year, $1.9 million grant from the National Institute of Allergy and Infectious Diseases (NIAID), Blattman along with principal investigator Rustom Antia, and Ira Longini will use mathematical modeling verified by experiment to explore the interplay between infectious pathogens and CD8 T cell response.

 (Antia and Longini are researchers at the Department of Biology, Emory University and the Center for Statistics and Quantitative Infectious Diseases, Emerging Pathogens Institute at the University of Florida, respectively.)